RyanYuanyang/ERC20Wallet/README.md

         3. locktime per request - 1 minutes

 The two faucet are created from a single contract in contracts/Faucet.sol

+## Project Structure
+This is a hardhat ptoject.
+The front-end is a react application.

+artifacts: stores all compiled objects
+contracts: all contracts' source code (Faucet.sol and ERCCappedBurnableToken.sol)
+scripts: Deployment scripts
+test: Testign scripts
+src: front-end react app
+src/abis: contains the ABI for deployed contracts on the Sepolia testchain src/components: React UI components

 ## Compile and Testing